jaygala25/Group-Chat-Application/README.md

 # Group-Chat-Application
 It's a Desktop Application that allows group chat in a Client-Server Network.

-This project is made using java, more specifically, Swing, Socket Programming and Multithreading.
+This project is made using java, more specifically, Swing, Socket Programming and concept of Multithreading.

 ## How does this project works ?